Yale-EEB723/finalproject/code.md

 * I've received advice on other clustering strategies:
   * Perform local clustering and link them together like a daisy chain
   * Go through genes on a scaffold using a sliding 10-gene window.
 If two homologs within this window are also on the same scaffold in another organism, this suggests a possible syntenic region.
 Quantify how many of these pairs you can find in the window.
-  * Instead of making a homolog x scaffold contingency matrix, make a homolog x homolog matrix. (*I'm still not fully clear on this idea - can we go over this again, Casey?*)
+  * Instead of making a homolog x scaffold contingency matrix, make a homolog x homolog matrix. (*I'm still not fully clear about this4 - can we go over this again, Casey?*)

 *What are future directions this could go in?*
 * Ancestral state reconstruction - it is difficult to study what is absent, but perhaps this can be achieved by reconstructing the gene that was lost.
 * Study system-specific questions eg. Have sponges lost a nervous system?
 This is the question that started the project.
 * Study the characteristics of the genes that have been lost eg. are they orthologs or paralogs?
 Genes that arose earlier or later?
-*waaaaay more!
+* WAAAAAAAAY MORE!!!
 I would like to write a more in depth document should we decide this is a promising direction to go.

 ## Methods